-Celebrate National Moth Week by exploring the wonders of nocturnal science with our Night Science Discovery Kit – Volume II.
-Available for free download starting July 17!
+Explore the wonders of nocturnal science with our Night Science Discovery Kit – Volume II.
+Available for free download.

 Demystify the nocturnal world of science right from your windowsill or backyard with a downloadable kit of night science activities!
 With instructional videos, closer-looks, games and art activities, this interactive guidebook helps users explore the wonders of the scientific world, which comes alive when the sun goes down.

-National Moth Week celebrates the beauty, life cycles, and habitats of moths.
-“Moth-ers” of all ages and abilities are encouraged to learn about, observe, and document moths in their backyards, parks, and neighborhoods.
+Released for this year’s National Moth Week which celebrates the beauty, life cycles, and habitats of moths – “moth-ers” of all ages and abilities are encouraged to learn about, observe, and document moths in their backyards, parks, and neighborhoods.

 Explore your yard, your neighborhood, or look out the window!
 Celebrate the wonder of moths and use your senses to discover the natural world by moonlight.
 Warm summer nights are perfect for bringing the whole family together to explore the scientific world that comes alive when the sun goes down.